Xispa33/C/README.md

 {
     "C_Cpp.default.configurationProvider": "ms-vscode.cmake-tools"
 }
+This repo is made of 2 directories : one containing the source code of the application and the other everything related to testing.
+To run the application,a third folder (build) needs to be created. build will containg everything that is created : Makefile, cached files, binaries in cxx, advanced_math and base_math are example directory that could in a real project be replaced as librairies.

+Next time:
+add second library: OK
-Next time: add second library + add google tests + move main directory inside cxx + debugging
+add google tests
+move main directory inside cxx : OK debugging